 The Mexican butterfly weed (Asclepias curassavica, Z 8–11) is such an incredible performer that it’s a pity that it’s hardy only through Zone 8.
 Nonetheless, it makes a dandy annual in areas with colder winters and demands nothing more than consistent moisture, food, and sun.
 The plant, which grows up to 4 feet tall, is somewhat leggy but produces a nonstop show of bicolored red-and-gold blooms and decorative seedpods.
 An all-gold cultivar (A. curassavica ‘Silky Gold’) is also available for those put off by the fiesta colors of the species.

-For drier venues, try the hardy butterfly weed (A. tuberosa, Z 4–9, second from top photo, p.
-48), a native with bright golden, orange, or yellow flower clusters and beautiful seedpods in autumn.
+For drier venues, try the hardy butterfly weed (A. tuberosa, Z 4–9), a native with bright golden, orange, or yellow flower clusters and beautiful seedpods in autumn.
 This drought-loving perennial gets only 1 to 2 feet tall, but with age, it forms significant clumps that look stunning in bloom.

 Cuphea shines as a tireless performer